-So,
+So

 Since $({\mathbf{E}}(S_{2^{r}}|{\mathcal{F}}_{k}))_{k\geq1}$ is a martingale, we shall use Doob's maximal inequality to deal with the first term in the right-hand side of (\ref{dec1max}).
-Hence, since $\varphi$ is a nondecreasing, non negative, convex and even function, we get that
+Hence, since $\varphi$ is a nondecreasing, nonnegative, convex and even function, we get that

 and also that

 Write now $m$ in basis $2$ as follows: